VUEngine/Virtual-C-Language-Support/README.md

 - Open a terminal and start compiling the client and server in watch mode with `npm run watch`.
 - In the Debug view in the sidebar, select `Launch Client` from the drop down (if it is not already) and press ▷ to run the launch config (or simply F5).
 - An Extension Development Host instance of VSCode will start with the language server running.

+## Package

+This language server can be packaged as a VSIX extension with vsce.

+- `npm i -g vsce`
+- `vsce package`

+## Release

+To package and publish a version tag needs to be created and pushed.
+This will trigger a Github action that will create a new GitHub release.

+- `git tag v{version} && git push --tags`